shiplco/shipl-sdk/examples/browser/README.md

 ## Run

-You can run it with http-server
+You can serve this example website with http-server

 ```javascript
    http-server